-The hardest part when dealing with water damaged floors is waiting for the floors to dry out.
+The hardest part when dealing with water damaged floors is the waiting.
+You must patiently wait for the floors to dry out.
 If the floors are cupped like a washboard they may flatten out with time and you may avoid replacement.
-After about one week of drying out your cupped floors, give your flooring contractor a call.
+After about one week of drying your cupped floors, give your flooring contractor a call.
 The contractor will take a moisture test and depending on the reading you may simply wait a couple more weeks for another round of tests.

-Once the moisture content of the damaged boards stabilizes with what the surrounding unaffected floors are reading refinishing or patching can commence.
-What you don’t want to do is floors getting sanded while they are still wet and cupped.
+Once the moisture content of the damaged boards stabilizes with the surrounding unaffected floors moisture reading refinishing or patching can commence. the biggest mistake is to sand the floors while they are still wet and cupped.
 If a floor is sanded before it is fully dried, it will be flat initially, but there will be problems down the road.
 When the floor eventually dries out, you will get the reverse effect of the cupping referred to as crowning.

 Step Three Repair, Replace or Refinish

 The final step, returning the shine and luster to your wood floors.
 Depending on the severity of the damage, your floors may only need to be refinished.
 In some cases patching is required to replace the damaged boards prior to refinishing.
 In the worst case scenario, the entire floor need to be removed and replaced.

 Sometimes the cause of water damage is beyond our control but sometimes we can take simple steps to prevent accidental water damage.

 Promptly clean up any water spills or pooling of water on your floors.
 When you see any signs of moisture, grab a clean, dry cloth or mop immediately.
 Quick action will minimize or eliminate any impact on your floors.

 Keep your floors in good repair.
 Floors that have lost their protective coating of polyurethane are susceptible to damage more readily than floors with a layer of polyurethane.
 A maintenance coating is recommended especially in high traffic areas every 3-4 years.